Template

 • $100: good if you expect many small commissions or higher payout fees.

-Pair the threshold with a clear payout rules template and a predictable schedule (monthly or Net-30).
+Pair the threshold with a clear payout rules template, a clawback policy, and a predictable schedule (monthly or Net-30).

 Copy/paste policy text